kneeraazon01/Dictionary/README.md

 # Dictionary
-making a simple web scraper that i will use in the terminal adding alias to bash profile
+making a simple web scraper that will fetch the meaning of the words as i type it in the terminal